pyscaffold/pyscaffold/docs/features.rst

    the box by running ``tox -av``, or go ahead and check `tox`_ docs to automatise your own tasks.

-.. [#feat2] The verbose command is intentional to prevent regrets...
+.. [#feat2] The verbose command is intentional here to prevent later regrets.
-   Once the package is in PyPI, it should be left there...
+   Once a package version is published to PyPI, it cannot be replaced.
-   All the implementation should be finalised before publishing.
+   Therefore, be always sure your are done and all set before publishing.

 .. [#feat3] Experimental features can change the way they work (or be removed) between any releases.
 If you are scripting with PyScaffold, please avoid using them.